|The urinary system [Figure 10 – 1] provides the mechanism for extracting waste products and excess fluid from the blood, and excreting them.|

 Figure 10 – 1 the urinary system

-The right kidney is shown in frontal section
+The organs of the urinary system The right kidney is shown in frontal section

 Cortex.
 This is an outer layer of tissue containing initial filtration mechanisms.

 Medulla.
 This is the inner section, containing re-absorption mechanisms and urine collection vessels.

 Renal pelvis.
 This is a collection area, formed from the expanded uppermost end of the ureter.

 |Each kidney is made up from approximately 1 million functional units called nephrons, [Figure 10 – 2] grouped into ‘pyramids’.|